Azure/aztranslate/README.md

 you can access the web API subscription key from the portal.
 This will be prompted for in the demo.

-This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.
 Please note that these Azure models, unlike the MLHub models in general, use *closed source services* which have no guarantee of ongoing availability and do not come with the freedom to modify and share.

 Visit the github repository for more details:
 <https://github.com/Azure/aztranslate>